 Vinyl Siding vs. Fiber Cement Siding

 The greenhouse gas carbon dioxide is a byproduct of cement production.
 However, manufacturing vinyl siding, which contains polyvinyl chloride (PVC), produces twice as much carbon dioxide.
-Not to mention that vinyl siding off-gases throughout its lifetime, and continues to do so as it occupies space landfill.
+In addition, vinyl siding off-gases throughout its lifetime, and continues to do so as it occupies space landfill.
+If fiber cement siding is not the most eco-friendly building material on the market, it is definitely proving a greener alternative to vinyl siding.
 Fiber cement board, on the other hand, is inert.
-The price points of vinyl and cement board siding are comparable, although vinyl is usually the cheaper option.
+The price points of vinyl and cement board siding are roughly comparable, although vinyl is usually the cheaper option.

 Tips for Selecting Fiber Cement Board